 * Common Conditions that May Benefit from Compounded Medications

-ACRx compounding pharmacy near me offers customized solutions for patients' unique conditions.
+ACRx compounding pharmacy offers customized solutions for patients' unique conditions.
 By utilizing pharmacists with specialized training, highly-trained pharmacy technicians, and customer care representatives, ACRX Specialty Pharmacy can prepare high quality medications specifically for you.
 A prescription from your physician or practitioner is all we need to get you started.

 In addition, we offer Sterile Injectables, Preservative-Free Formulations, Eye Drops, Intravenous Drugs (I.V.)
 Intramuscular Drugs (I.M.), Subcutaneous (S.C. or S.Q.) and a variety of other Sterile Compounds.